EDCD/EDMarketConnector/PLUGINS.md

 performs a `semantic_version` >= check.

-`import timeout_session` - provides a method called `new_session` that creates a requests.session with a default timeout on all requests.
-Recommended to reduce noise in HTTP requests
+`import timeout_session` - provides a method called `new_session` that creates a `requests.session` with a default timeout on all requests.
+Recommended to reduce noise in HTTP requests.
+This also ensures your requests use the central "User-Agent" header value.
+If you do have reason to make a request otherwise please ensure you use the `config.user_agent` value as the User-Agent (you can append a string to call out your plugin if you wish).

 `from ttkHyperlinkLabel import HyperlinkLabel` and `import myNotebook as nb` - For creating UI elements.